ACTA-Team/docs/04-endpoints.md

 ### `GET /credentials/hash/:hash`

 Removed.
-Hash lookup will be reintroduced when `VaultContract` exposes getters for on-chain reading.
+Hash lookup will be reintroduced when `VaultContract` exposes getters.

 ---